romkey/circremote/FAQ.md

 For WebSocket connections:
 - Verify the IP address and port
-- Check if CircuitPython Web Workflow is enabled
+- Check if CircuitPython [Web Workflow](https://learn.adafruit.com/getting-started-with-web-workflow-using-the-code-editor) is enabled on the device
 - Ensure the device is on the same network

 ### "Bad password" error
 For WebSocket connections:
 - Check your password in the config or `-p` option
-- Verify the password matches `CIRCUITPY_WEB_API_PASSWORD` in boot.py
+- Verify the password matches `CIRCUITPY_WEB_API_PASSWORD` in `settings.toml` on the device
 - Restart the device after changing the password

 ### "Permission denied" error